 I was that way for sure.
 One day I sort of panicked when I couldn’t immediately find a source to borrow money that I thought I needed.
 “What if,” I thought “I really can’t borrow any more money?”
 It scared me until I took things to their logical conclusion.

 Ok, so what if I DID max out all my credit cards and couldn’t get another loan?
 I’d have piles of debt, with little or nothing to show for all my hard work, and payments like crazy.
 In short, I’d be desperate, but…I’d find another way to solve the immediate problem facing me.
 So why not just find another way NOW and save myself a world of hurt and a pile of debt…

 That mindset shift was huge.

 4. Debt is a choice, and you can choose differently.

 That’s right, you didn’t “have to” borrow money for those emergencies.
 Bear with me for a minute, even though you probably didn’t like reading that.
-You might be thinking some variation of “But you have no idea what my life was like; I had no choice!
+You might be thinking some variation of “But you have no idea what my life was like; there was no choice!
 I had to borrow money because ________.”

 I used to feel that way too.